Data Processing Addendum (Service Provider)

 ANNEX I

-Address: Address for Client as set out in the Client Agreement
+Address: Address for Client as set out in Client’s order form

-Activities relevant to the data transferred under these Clauses: Client is engaging Company to provide Services as specified in the Client Agreement and will provide data to Company pursuant to such Services.
+Activities relevant to the data transferred under these Clauses: Processing of Client Personal Data in connection with the Services as authorized in the TOS

 Role (controller/processor): Data Processor